charleygrossman/tradesys/README.md

 # tradesys
-Simple C distributed system to learn the language.
+C application to learn the language.